markszabo/markszabo.github.io/_posts/2021-09-22-multicluster-istio-on-eks.md

 <!--break-->

+> I also implemented this workaround as a shell script running in a `CronJob`, check it out [here](https://github.com/markszabo/istio-crosscluster-workaround-for-eks).

 This turns out to be [a known problem with EKS](https://github.com/istio/istio/issues/29359) and [comes down to the fact that EKS loadbalancers use hostnames instead of IP addresses](https://github.com/istio/istio/issues/29359#issuecomment-738234802), which are not supported by istio.

 Workaround: manually resolve the IP and add it to `istio` ConfigMap (namespace: `istio-system`).